Meierhoffer Sand Company Office Building

 Meierhoffer Sand Company Office Building was a historic office building located at Boonville, Cooper County, Missouri.
 It was built about 1900, and was a one-story, rectangular vernacular brick building with a gable roof.
 An addition was constructed about 1910 which housed a wagon scale.
-By 1929, the building was used as a grocery store and was later converted to a dwelling.
+By 1929, the building had been used as a grocery store and was later converted to a dwelling.
 It has apparently been demolished.

 It was listed on the National Register of Historic Places in 1990.